-However, it can also be annoying if you are typing something the smart device is not familiar with, like sombody's name, and it assumes it is a mistake!
-The good news is, smart devices are exactly that, and they will learn from you as you type, and remember new words for next time.
+However, it can also be annoying if, for example, you are typing sombody's name, and it assumes it is a mistake!
+The good news is smart devices learn from you as you type, and remember new words for next time.

-Likewise, your device may try to predict words as you type and offer these suggestions just above the keyboard.
+Your device may also predict words as you type and offer suggestions just above the keyboard.
 You can tap on a suggested word and it will be dropped into your sentence, ready for you to continue typing.

 Watch some typing in action